thetarby/message-service/README.md

 MessageService supports two different authentication schemes.
 - Session Authentication: Used to authenticate in browsable api.
-- Token Authentication: For all other use cases Session authentication works with cookies.
+- Token Authentication: For all other use cases

+Session authentication works with cookies.
 When you login from browser all necessary fields are set in cookies and sent to server at each request.

 Token authentication is for all other use cases.
 A post request with username and password to `/users/login` will return a token.
-That token should be added to Authorization header with a 'Token ' prefix (such as `Token aaabbb111bbbccc`) should be added to all requests that requires authentication.
+That token should be added to Authorization header with a 'Token ' prefix (such as `Token aaabbb111bbbccc`) for all requests that requires authentication.

 When a request is made, MessageService checks whether needed fields are set in the cookies for session authentication.
 If they are set, session authentication scheme is used otherwise token authentication is used.